 For Group Discussion, a topic/case study/situation is given to a group of 8-15 students and they are required to discuss it for 15-20 minutes.
 During GDs, the assessment criteria generally are content, communication skills, ability to work in a team, initiation, logical thinking, and attitude.

 For Personal Interview GD is not an elimination process (in most of the B-college) and it is the overall performance in the GD and PI that determines the acceptance/rejection.
 A personal interview is an interaction with a panel of professors from the institute and/or industry professionals will quiz you on the topics ranging from academics, current affairs to interests/hobbies.
-In an interview, clarity of goal, self awareness, good knowledge of academics and current awareness and a well-rounded personality can help you come out with flying colours.
+In an interview, clarity of goal, self awareness, good knowledge of academics and current awareness and a well-rounded personality can help you come out with flying colors.

 Specialization In MBA